BlockDevsUnited/Whitepaper/README.md

 ```
 ● Complete Provide Solve Support Use Write
 ```

-Example:
+An example of this approach to describing stated objectives:

-Goal: ​Enhance WsProvider To Support Multiple Endpoints for Gitcoin
+**Goal**: ​Enhance WsProvider To Support Multiple Endpoints for Gitcoin

-Description: ​Currently ​WsProvider​ only takes one endpoint, and incase this particular node is down, it will lose access to the network.
+**Description**: ​Currently ​WsProvider​ only takes one endpoint, and incase this particular node is down, it will lose access to the network.
 While it is possible to detect disconnect event and create a new api instance, the existing subscription will be lost.